MicrosoftDocs/azure-devops-docs/docs/artifacts/collaborate-with-packages.md

 Once you've outgrown a single solution, how you componentize becomes an interesting question.
 We started with **source composition**, where each component is referenced via a project reference in Visual Studio.
 Source composition is possible as long as your source lives in a single composition boundary: a single solution within a single source repository.

 Unfortunately, these project references start to break down when multiple solutions are involved.
-At this point, when solution A depends on solution B it must refer to the built binaries (i.e. DLLs) produced by solution B - this is **binary composition**.
+At this point, when solution A depends on solution B it must refer to the built binaries (such as DLLs) produced by solution B - this is **binary composition**.

 Accordingly, these binaries now need to be built and made available to solution A before it can build successfully.
 There are a few ways to do that:

 - You can check them into source control.
 Depending on your source control system, binaries can quickly balloon the size of your repo, slowing check-out times and general repo performance.
 If you start to work in branches, multiple teams can end up introducing the same binary at different versions, leading to challenging merge conflicts.

 - Alternatively, you can host them on a file share, although this approach comes with certain limitations.
-File shares lack an index for quick lookups, and they do not provide protection against overwriting a version in the future.
+File shares lack an index for quick lookups, and they don't provide protection against overwriting a version in the future.

 ## Package composition